Microsoft can do good things?

 Yes, having used mousing software from Logitech, Kensington, Microsoft and Apple, Microsoft have the clear advantage.
 They give you great options to customize the mouse movement, scrolling, clicking, and special button preferences.
 The software has been reliable and – I can’t believe this stuff is coming out of my fingers – well integrated into the Apple operating system.

-I wouldn’t normally write a post about a product, especially not this close to Christmas lest you believe I’m pimping something or encouraging more rabid American consumerism.
-However, it is by bewilderment that I write this, having spent most of my web design career cursing the very existance of a certain web browser made by said mouse experts.
+I wouldn't normally write a post about a product, especially not this close to Christmas lest you believe I'm pimping something or encouraging more rabid American consumerism.
+However, it is by bewilderment that I write this, having spent most of my web design career cursing the very existence of a certain web browser made by said mouse experts.
 If you need a mouse, I think Microsoft is doing a fine job in the mouse department.

 If you want a standards-compliant web browser that gets CSS positioning right, get a Mac and use Firefox or Safari.
 And get a Microsoft mouse to sit next to the Mac.